milangupta4/milangupta4.github.io/_posts/2025-01-29-zepto-search-recommendations-case.md

 ### 4. Enhancements to Search Results
 Ranking algorithms, in addition to promotion of complementary products and suggesting bundle packages.
 Enhancements in particular has very strong potential for upselling.

+## Success Metrics for Search

+### Primary Metrics

+1. Search-to-Purchase Conversion Rate - This should be the North star.
+Zepto is a solution decision platform, and not a discovery platform.
+However, as usage adopts, there might be users who are mainly using to browse for products.
+In those cases, it becomes important to take those signals as separate.
+A customer who is using the search 10 times to look for a PS4 is probably fantasizing about the product, rather than facing issues.
+We can solve for this user behavior by excluding repeat searches of similar query from the same user, for example.
+2. Average Order Value (AOV) from Search

+### Secondary Metrics

+1. Search Usage Rate - overall health & adoption of feature; a declining search usage rate indicates that users do not trust the Product's search feature
+    - % of sessions with search
+2. Search Refinement Rate - a high number suggests that the Search intelligence is unable to capture the meaning of the user's search query
+    - % of searches modified/refined
+3. Zero Results Rate - Another red flag metric, Zero Results reflects either a failure of search intelligence, or non-existing SKU/ category.
+Where relevant, this should be treated as a signal for either the Search engineering or the Category teams.
+    - % of searches with no results
+4. Time to Purchase - this metric informs the UI experience - items such as visual design, app latency and information hierarchy determine the time-to-purchase
+    - Duration from search to checkout
+5. Search Abandonment Rate -
+    - % of searches without subsequent interaction

 ## Discovery Opportunities - Recommendation Lists

 We can create personalized experiences.